Wasp Nest Treatment / Removal

 Treatment is quick and very effective.
 The wasps usually die within 2 hours of treatment and follow-up visits are rarely needed.

 Delta Pest Control provides either nest removal or nest treatment, whichever is more practical and cost effective to the customer.
-Our wasp nest treatment is guaranteed or we will return for FREE
+Our wasp nest treatment is guaranteed or we will return and re-asses.

-We offer wasp nest treatment or removal at a fixed price of £55 for all residential properties in Coventry.
+We offer wasp nest treatment or removal at a fixed price of £65+VAT for all residential properties in Coventry.
 We also offer discounts for multiple nests.